Scimitar oryx: Reproduction

 Both males and females reach sexual maturity at 18-24 months of age.
 Births peak between March and October.
 Mating frequency is greater when environmental conditions are favorable.
-In zoos, males are sexually most active in autumn.
+In zoos, males are most sexually active in autumn.
 The estrous cycle lasts roughly 24 days, and females experience an anovulatory period in spring.
 Periods between births are less than 332 days, showing that the scimitar oryx is polyestrous.

-Courting is done by means of a mating circle; the male and female stand parallel to one another, facing in opposite directions, and then circle around each other until the female allows the male to mount from behind.
+Courting is done by means of a mating circle; the male and female stand parallel to one another, facing in opposite directions, and then circle around each other until the female allows the male to mount her from behind.
 If the female is not ready to mate, she runs away and circles in the reverse direction.
 Copulation is completed in about 10 seconds.
 Females mate again during their postpartum estrus; thus, they can produce one calf a year.
 Gestation lasts about nine months, after which a single calf is born, weighing 10–15 kg.
 Twin births are very rare - only 0.7% of the births observed in one study.
 The mother returns to the herd while the calf hides out at some distance from the herd.
 The female separates herself from the herd for a few hours while she nurses the calf and cleans the calf as it defecates.
 Weaning starts at 3.5 months, and the young become fully independent around 14 weeks old.